 - Have an active SRC SAC-approved protocol OR submit one for review with their application

 - They have training grant funding (K12, K23, KL2, etc.).
 They must contact the Program Director, Mark Mitsnefes before applying.

 - They are recipients of CHRF Trustee grants, T1, T1 Jr., Methods/Ethics, or Procter Scholar program funding

-A letter of intent is not required.
-However, potential applicants are strongly advised to contact the program director, Dr. Mark Mitsnefes, prior to submitting an application, and to submit their protocol to the SAC at least one month before the CReFF review meeting to facilitate resolving scientific or other issues.
+Applicants are strongly advised to contact Dr. Mitsnefes prior to submitting their application and to submit their protocol to the SAC at least one month in advance of the CReFF review meeting to facilitate resolving scientific or other issues.

 Gaurav Gulati, MD, assistant professor in the UC Division of Immunology, Allergy and Rheumatology, received a CReFF award from the fall 2017 cycle for his project Evaluating the Role of Environmental Influences in Lupus.

 Senu Apewokin, MD, UC Division of Infectious Diseases, received a CReFF award from the fall 2017 cycle for his project Assessing Neutralizing Antibody Responses to Clostridium dificile in Chemotherapy Patients Using Induced Intestinal Organoids.

 Khurram Bari, MD, assistant professor in the UC Division of Digestive Diseases, received a CReFF award from the fall 2016 cycle for his project A Pilot Study to Evaluate the Safety and Efficacy of Budesonide as an Alternative to Prednisone for Liver Transplant Immune Suppression.
 Kenneth Sherman, MD, PhD serves as mentor.